system76/docs/_articles/install-lightworks.md

 ![Registration Page 2](/images/lightworks/lightworks-registration-page-2.png)

-We will need to confirm our registration from whichever email account we used to register.
-Lightworks will send a confirmation email with a verification link.
-It may be helpful to check the "spam" folder to ensure that it was not falsely-flagged by your Email Service Provider (ESP).
+Upon registration, Lightworks will send a confirmation email with a verification link.
+If you do not receive the email, it may be helpful to check your "spam" folder.

 ## Download the Beta